 It’s evident that the importance of breast cancer screening remains high since it is the number TWO leading cause of CANCER deaths among women.
 I read that lung cancer is the number one but, I'm told ovarian has the highest mortality rate.
 This is because its discovery is nearly always in stage three, the point of no return, usually.
 Ovarian gets no press because it affects a very small community of women in spite of its close-to-no-mercy status.
 Another fact to remember is that there are also instances of cancer in patients whose family history shows no trace of cancer at all.
 I know this first hand as well, unfortunately.
 Would there not have been reason to find this out sooner?
 Maybe some day, enough well-analyzed data will lead to such conclusions.
 For now, those relatively few cases will remain victims of unknown circumstances.

-"Christakis's SDP" could truly make a difference.
+To me, this is a case scenario where a process like "Christakis's SDP" could truly make a difference.
 It would remove emotions and, hopefully politics, allowing for factual contributions from various sources of experts, and non-experts alike, to prevail.

 No comments: